-Meeting_Agenda_June_2017.pdf is not returned in her search results because her security identity,
+Meeting_Agenda_June_2017.pdf isn’t returned in her search results because her security identity,

 Meeting_Agenda_June_2017.pdf.
 She must ask the item owner, John Smith, to share

-Meeting_Agenda_June_2017.pdf with her on Google Drive to access it via the Coveo-powered search page.
+Meeting_Agenda_June_2017.pdf with her on Google Drive to access it using the Coveo-powered search page.

 Public Items and Anonymous Users

-Besides a list of allowed and denied identities, the permissions of a item specify whether this item can be accessed by anonymous users, i.e., users that did not log in before making a query.
+Besides a list of allowed and denied identities, the permissions of a item specify whether this item can be accessed by anonymous users, i.e., users that didn’t log in before making a query.
 This makes the item public and accessible to anyone, using any security identity, including an

 Anonymous User identity.

 Denied access permissions of an item still prevail over its universal availability.
-As a result, security identities marked as denied access to a public item cannot retrieve this item.
+As a result, security identities marked as denied access to a public item can’t retrieve this item.

-At MyCompany, the Coveo Cloud search page is used via the main company website by both the employees and the customers.
-Employees can authenticate in the search page whereas customers, who access the search page with out logging in, are anonymous users.
+At MyCompany, the Coveo-powered search page is used through the main company website by both the employees and the customers.
+Employees can authenticate on the search page whereas customers, who access the search page with out logging in, are anonymous users.

 Product_Maintenance_Manual.pdf, an item that both your customers and your employees may need to access, and make this item public, which enables anonymous access to this item.

-Product_Maintenance_Manual.pdf is therefore available on your Coveo Cloud search page, regardless of whether the page users are authenticated or not.
+Product_Maintenance_Manual.pdf is therefore available on your Coveo-powered search page, regardless of whether the page users are authenticated or not.

 Anonymous users can therefore see this public item in their search results.

-Logged in employees can see this public item, along with the secured content they are allowed to see.
+Logged in employees can see this public item, along with the secured content they’re allowed to see.

 Basic Search Flowchart